Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Introduction

 \section{Introduction}

-Graph data is becoming pervasive in many application domains, such as biology, physics, and social network analysis.
-Graphs are handy for complex data since they allow us to naturally encode information about entities, their links, and their attributes.
-In modern applications, several different types of graphs are commonly used, and possibly combined: graphs can be homogeneous or heterogeneous, directed or undirected, have attributes on nodes and/or on edges, be static or dynamic, hyper- or multigraphs.
-Interestingly, it has recently been shown that Static Attributed Undirected Homogenous Graphs (SAUHGs) with both attributes on nodes and edges can act as a standard form for graph representation, namely that all the common graph types can be transformed into SAUHGs without losing their encoded information~\cite{thomas2021graph}.
+Graph data is becoming pervasive in many application domains, such as biology, physics, and social network analysis \cite{skardinga2021foundations,kazemi_survey_dyn_gnn}.
+Graphs are handy for complex data since they allow for naturally encoding information about entities, their links, and their attributes.
+In modern applications, several different types of graphs are commonly used and possibly combined: graphs can be homogeneous or heterogeneous, directed or undirected, have attributes on nodes and/or edges, and be static or dynamic hyper- or multigraphs \cite{thomas2021graph}.
+Considering the diversity of graph types, it has recently been shown that Static Attributed Undirected Homogenous Graphs (SAUHGs) with both attributes on nodes and edges can act as a standard form for graph representation, namely that all the common graph types can be transformed into those SAUHGs without losing their encoded information~\cite{thomas2021graph}.

+In the field of graph learning, Graph Neural Networks (GNNs) have become a prominent class of models used to process graphs and address different learning tasks directly.
+For this purpose, most GNN models adopt a computational scheme based on a local aggregation mechanism.
+It recursively updates the local information of a node stored in an attribute vector by aggregating the attributes of neighboring nodes.
+After several iterations, the attributes of a node capture the local structural information received from its $k$--hop neighborhood.
+At the end of the iterative process, the obtained node attributes can address different graph-related tasks by applying a suitable readout function.